SUNCHAOYI923/CMU_CSAPP/Notes/Notes.md

     When `S == D`, $\texttt{ZF} = 1$.

+    It will set the condition codes based on the result of $D - S$.

 - $\texttt{test\quad S \quad D}$

     Similar to `and`, but it only sets the condition codes without changing the value of the destination register.